dell/redfish-ansible-module/README.md

 To learn more about Redfish, click [here](https://www.dmtf.org/standards/redfish).

-To learn more about the Redfish APIs available in the PowerEdge iDRAC, click [here](http://en.community.dell.com/techcenter/extras/m/white_papers/20443207).
+To learn more about the Redfish APIs available in iDRAC, click [here](http://topics-cdn.dell.com/pdf/iDRAC9-lifecycle-controller-v3.00.00.00_API%20Guide_en-us.pdf).

 ## Ansible and Redfish together